 At lunch, I’m more for pizza or light plates kind of eater.
 I’d been to Bonci but I could not understand all the hype I’d heard.
 I tried.
 I went 3 times.
-Personally, I found the pizza al taglio at Bonci overpriced & mediocre (with somewhat rude & disorganized service).
+Personally, I found the pizza al taglio at Bonci overpriced & mediocre (with somewhat odd service).
 I do dig their ethos of whole natural fermentation/quality sourced Italian grain process.

-Instead, I personally found Pizzeria Serenella on Via Salaria near the Borghese to be truly stellar.
+Instead, I personally found Pizzeria Serenella on Via Salaria (warning: now closed:( near the Borghese to be truly stellar.
 The staff were genuinely enthused and the spot welcoming.
 Perhaps the 3 times I went to Bonci were all bad luck (the service industry is a tough place)- but I’ve been to plenty other famous street food spots (especially Trapizzino) that hit the nail on the head every time, especially the first.